-- Step 12 Tap Paral.
-Inv.
-ON on the LCD screen Common Functions.
-The system transfers to inverter mode. - Step 13 Connect batteries to the parallel system. - 1.
-Check that no alarm except the No battery alarm is displayed on the LCD of each UPS. - 2.
+- Step 12 Connect batteries to the parallel system. - Check that no alarm except the No battery alarm is displayed on the LCD of each UPS. - 2.
 Turn on the battery input switch for each UPS.
-(If there are multiple battery strings, turn on the switch of each battery string first, and then turn on the general switch between the battery strings and the UPS.) - 3.
-Use a multimeter to measure the voltage where the battery switch is located (if there are multiple battery strings, use a multimeter to measure the voltage where each battery switch is located, and then measure the voltage where the general battery switch is located). - 4.
-Ensure that batteries are properly connected (the No battery alarm in the active alarm list of all LCDs disappears within 2 minutes and no other alarms are generated). - Step 14 Turn on the general output switch (general load switch).
+(If there are multiple battery strings, turn on the switch of one battery string, measure the voltage where the general battery switch is located, and then turn off the switch of the battery string.
+Perform the same operations on other battery strings to measure the voltage of each battery string.
+If the measurement results are consistent, turn on the switch of each battery string one by one, and then turn on the general switch between the battery strings and the UPS.) - 3.
+Ensure that batteries are properly connected (the No battery alarm in the active alarm list of all LCDs disappears within 2 minutes and no other alarms are generated). - Step 13 Turn on the general output switch (general load switch).